whyinzoo/dotfiles/README.md

 or
 mouse click highlight rows to copy.  press y and it will copy to clipboard
 - cutting/pasting using visual mode - https://vim.fandom.com/wiki/Cut/copy_and_paste_using_visual_selection

+- block inden:
+Put the cursor anywhere in the first line.
+Press V then jj to visually select the three lines.
+Press > to indent (shift text one 'shiftwidth' to the right), or press < to shift left.
+Press . to repeat the indent, or u to undo if you have shifted too far.t

 ## nvim-tree
 ### commands: https://github.com/nvim-tree/nvim-tree.lua/blob/master/doc/nvim-tree-lua.txt